Mongolia and Northeast Asian Security Nuclear Proliferation, Environment, and Civilisational Confrontations

 Ground-breaking and modernistic in its approach, the book treats the often marginalised and landlocked small power state of Mongolia as a critical regional actor, particularly with regards to managing ties with encircling major powers Russia and China and assist in engaging the nuclear state of North Korea through dialogue mechanisms.
-Through a compilation of chapters by distinguished scholars, the volume explores Mongolia in the Northeast Asian geographical space within the context of three major themes: nuclear proliferation, environmental security, and socio-economic and civilisational conflicts.
+This compilation of chapters by distinguished scholars explores Mongolia in the Northeast Asian geographical space within the context of three major themes: nuclear proliferation, environmental security, and socio-economic and civilisational conflicts.
 The book provides a multidisciplinary and multinational approach to Mongolia’s role in the region's strategic landscape.
-It moves the regional security discussion beyond major power politics, North Korea's denuclearisation and the impasse on the Korean Peninsula to discuss and analyse other underappreciated challenges facing the region.
+It moves the regional security discussion beyond major power politics, North Korea's denuclearisation, and the impasse on the Korean Peninsula to discuss and analyse other underappreciated challenges facing the region.

 Introduction - The Northeast Asian Security Calculus

 Alicia J. Campi and Jagannath P. Panda

 Part I Major Powers, Mongolia, and Northeast Asian Security

 Chapter 1 - An Examination of the Trump Administration’s National Security Strategy in the Indo-Pacific: Where is Northeast Asia?

 Chapter 2 - China’s Foreign Policy in Northeast Asia and Implications for Mongolia

 Chapter 3 - Russia in Northeast Asia: Strengthening Security through Cooperation

 Chapter 4 - Why Northeast Asian Regional Economic Integration is Important for Mongolia